-Multiple instances are needed when segregation is required of plugins, workflows, or admin resources that cannot be easily isolated by using business units in Customer Engagement apps.
+Multiple instances are needed when segregation is required of plugins, workflows, or admin resources that cannot be easily isolated by using business units.

 A multi-instance deployment

-A typical Customer Engagement apps deployment includes one tenant only.
-A tenant can include one or more Customer Engagement instances; however, a Customer Engagement instance is always associated with a single tenant.
+A typical deployment includes one tenant only.
+A tenant can include one or more instances; however, an instance is always associated with a single tenant.

 This example uses two instances for three teams: Sales, Marketing, and Services.